 Well, you have come to the right place.
 Whether you are navigating a challenging transition or loss in your family, are seeking to heal and repair connection after a breach of trust, or restore intimacy but do not know how, I am here to help.
-Through the use of Emotionally Focused Therapy, mindfulness and somatic techniques, and other trauma-informed practices, I hope to support you in better accessing your inner resources to live with more freedom and confidence in your life and in your relationships.
+Through the use of Emotionally Focused Therapy, Internal Family Systems, and mindfulness and somatic techniques, I hope to support you in better accessing your inner resources to live with more freedom and confidence in your life and in your relationships.

 I view the work that we will do together as a sacred calling—to bear witness to the pain and hurt that you are holding and tend to it gently, with deep care and compassion.
 Together, we will become clear with what your needs and desires are, both individually and collectively, and work to dismantle the barriers that are keeping you stuck in a place of hurt and disconnection.

 As we work together, it is important that we move at a pace that you set.
 I recognize that it is not always easy to share from a place of vulnerability, especially when there has been a history of trauma.
 Know that I have every intention to move slowly and ask permission when exploring particularly sensitive topics.
-You can trust that you will be held in a non-judgmental space and one in which your full self and your partnership—with any fear or uncertainty— is welcome.
+You can trust that you will be held in a non-judgmental space and one in which your full self—with all your emotions and struggles— is welcome.